-The first question people usually ask about visiting Walt Disney World around the holidays is “When do they put the decorations up?”
+The first question people usually ask about visiting Walt Disney World around the holidays is “When do the Disney World Christmas decorations go up??”

 Here’s a quick summary: